 Reduced Bookkeeping Costs: Due to its simplicity, cash basis accounting often requires less time and effort to maintain, which can lower bookkeeping costs.

-Reflects Actual Cash Position: It more accurately reflects the actual cash position of your business, which is a crucial factor for many small businesses concerned about meeting immediate financial obligations.
+Reflects Actual Cash Position: It more accurately reflects your businesses actual cash position, which is a crucial factor for many small businesses concerned about meeting immediate financial obligations.

 Disadvantages of Cash Basis Accounting

-Although using the cash basis is easier to record, there are several downsides.
+Although using the cash basis is easier to record, several downsides exist.

 • You may need accruals accounting if you apply for a business loan or overdraft.